MS-RTOS/nanopb/README.md

 ## nanopb

-Protocol Buffers with small code size.
+Nanopb is a small code-size Protocol Buffers implementation in ansi C.

 License: zlib license.